Stella-de-mario/Stella-de-mario/README.md

 #### Web Developer Student

-I've decided to completely change my profession from HR to IT as this field is incredibly exciting for me.
+I've decided to completely change my profession to IT as this field is incredibly exciting for me.

 I have been passionately learning JS, HTML, CSS and currently looking for opportunities to put aquired skills to good use, while bringing real benefit to my future employer!
 What I lack in experience - I compensate with hard work & passion to evolve.